 Most types of stainless steels have good weldability and can be welded with all arc welding processes (GMAW, FCAW, GTAW, SMAW and SAW).
-This is both good and bad.
-It’s good because it makes fabrication possible, but it’s bad because most assume it can be welded just like carbon steel.
+Stainless is used in many different applications for its strength, abrasion resistance and corrosion resistance.
+Unfortunately, many assume it can be welded just like carbon steel.

 In fact, this is the first and worst mistake that can be made: assuming it will weld (and behave) like carbon steel.